marco-introini/certinfo-cli/README.md

 A CLI application that shows Certificate Information of single X509 certificate (PEM and DER format) or multiple certificates (check a directory)

-This can also be used for trasformation
+This can also be used for converting PEM certificate to DER and vice-versa

 ------